MistaVikz/GHG-Pro/README.md

 To run the GHG_Pro project, navigate to the main directory and execute the project_risk.py file using Python: python project_risk.py

 This will read in the data and perform the analysis.
 By default, it will look for an Excel file named GHG_Data.xlsx in the data directory.
-However, you can specify the input file format as either 'excel', 'csv', or 'tsv' by passing an optional command line argument, like this: python project_risk.py -i csv
+You can specify the input file by passing an optional command line argument, like this: python project_risk.py -i your_file.xlsx

-If you choose 'csv', the script will instead look for three separate CSV files named GHG_Data.csv, Default_Rates.csv, and Recovery_Potential.csv in the data directory.
-If you choose 'tsv', the script will look for three separate TSV files named GHG_Data.tsv, Default_Rates.tsv, and Recovery_Potential.tsv in the data directory.

 You can also control whether the console output is displayed or not by using the -d option.
 To display the console output, use -d on: python project_risk.py -d on